 Most people can’t enter the U.S. until they receive their green card, so working in the U.S. while they wait for the card isn’t an issue.
 If you have another status that allows you to live in the US while you wait, you still won’t be able to work until you receive your Marriage Green Card unless that other status allows you to work (like an H1-B Visa, for example).
 Once you have your Marriage Green Card, you won’t need a work permit - your green card is all that you need to work legally in the U.S.!

 If you would like to learn more about the Marriage Green Card application process, check out the step-by-step filing guide on our website.
 We have also published a step-by-step guide for the K-1 Fiance Visa application process.

 Whether you decide to apply for a K-1 or a Marriage Green Card work permit, we can help you apply for free.
-Click the button below to get started.

 The choice between a K-1 Fiance Visa and a Marriage visa will ultimately depend on what your goals are as a couple.
 Where do you want to get married - in the U.S. or foreign spouse’s home country?
 Do you want to move to the U.S. before or after your wedding?
 What is your budget for this immigration process?
 How quickly do you want to move to the U.S.?
 Your answers to these questions will help determine which immigration makes the most sense for your needs.
 Here are a few scenarios where each application type may be a good idea.